distributed-it-for-telco/distributed-rating-doc/src/model-solution1.md

 ## third party management

 - definitions
-    - service vendor: customer facing tier, manages the customer subscription, billing and payments
+    - service vendor: customer-facing tier, manages the customer subscription, billing and payments
     - service provider: provides a technical service, also acts as a service vendor in B2B2X scenarios

 ### basic case: the service vendor is the service provider